2024 Solar Incentives Guide for Gastonia, NC - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Gastonia solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Gastonia solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives